Wogrim/Git-CLI/readme.md

 ## create repository on GitHub

-make a new repository, and copy the URL given
+(must do this on the GitHub website) make a new repository, and copy the URL given
 should be something like
 `https://github.com/UserName/RepositoryName.git`